 Firewall Integration Offline

-The Firewall Integration Offline issue appears when a firewall that is configured to pull blocklists directly from CrowdSec's Blocklist-as-a-Service (BLaaS) endpoint has not pulled the list for more than 24 hours.
+The Firewall Integration Offline issue appears when a firewall configured to pull blocklists directly from CrowdSec Blocklist-as-a-Service (BLaaS) has not pulled in more than 24 hours.

 This means your firewall is no longer receiving the latest threat intelligence and blocked IPs.